 Olivier V de Clisson (1336 - 1407)

-His daughter, Marguerite de Clisson betrayed the Duke of Brittany in 1420.
-The castle was confiscated and passed onto the younger sister’s side of the ducal family, the family of Duke François II.
+In 1420, his daughter Marguerite de Clisson betrayed the Duke of Brittany.
+The castle was then confiscated for the benefit of the younger branch of the ducal family, from which Duke François II came.

 François II, Duke of Brittany (1435-1488)

 The last Duke of Brittany was particularly fond of the Château de Clisson, where he was born and where he married Marguerite de Foix, mother of Anne de Bretagne.
 François II designed the castle's formal amenities, such as the living quarters, chapel and kitchens, in order to enjoy these areas away from the tumult of politics.
 However, during the war that he waged against the Kings of France Louis XI and Charles VIII, he decided to enlarge the castle.
 He tripled the size and adapted the fortress to accommodate the use of gunpowder weapons.
 These improvements, such as the artillery boulevards and cannon towers, made the fortress impregnable, and give the Château de Clisson the imposing aspect it has today.